ajay2012/argo/rook-ceph/rook-ceph-cluster.md

 Requirement:

 1. kubernets cluster with at least 3 nodes (kubernetes masters can be used as workers after removing taints)
-2. A disk of attached to each nodes to be used as OSD.
-Here raw disk is used.
+2. A disk  attached to each nodes to be used as OSD.
-3. each node should have a PUBLIC and Cluster network with IP assigned shouble be able to communicate with each other.
+3. 2 NIC one for Public Network and 2nd for Cluster Network
 4. Public network will be used to access ceph cluster services.
 5. Cluster network will be used by ceph cluster for internal operations like, recovery, balancing of data etc.
 6. If re-installing ceph , please make sure to clear directory /var/lib/rook . otherwise it will not allow mon to joing cluster.